Financial-Times/origami/apps/dictionary/README.md

 ### Developers and Desingers

-* Ensure you have been given a Tokens Studio account, the #origami-support Slack channel can help with this.
+- Ensure you have been given a Tokens Studio account, the #origami-support Slack channel can help with this.
-* Follow the steps on the [token's studio docs](https://docs.tokens.studio/sync/github) to sync the dictionary with Tokens Studio in Figma.
+- Follow the steps on the [token's studio docs](https://docs.tokens.studio/sync/github) to sync the dictionary with Tokens Studio in Figma.
-  * On step 4, ensure you use the following details:
+  - On step 4, ensure you use the following details:
-    * Add your GitHub repository `Financial-Times/origami`.
+    - Add your GitHub repository `Financial-Times/origami`.
-    * Add your dictionary branch `poc/multi-brand`.
+    - Add your dictionary branch `poc/multi-brand`.
-    * Specify a file path where your tokens should be stored `apps/dictionary/tokens`.
+    - Specify a file path where your tokens should be stored `apps/dictionary/tokens`.

+### Adding/updating SVG icon tokens

+First of all, the icon will need to be added/updated in Figma.
+Once the designer has updated the icon, the designer will need to copy the SVG code and put it inside the Token Studio under Icons set with type of `Asset`.
+After this we will need to push changes from token studio to GitHub so new tokens can be used by other developers or components.

 ### Developers

-* Follow the steps for [Developers and Designers](#developers-and-desingers).
+- Follow the steps for [Developers and Designers](#developers-and-desingers).
-* Ensure you have been added to the Origami team on GitHub.
+- Ensure you have been added to the Origami team on GitHub.
-* Clone the repository
+- Clone the repository

 ```bash
 git clone git@github.com:Financial-Times/origami.git
 ```

-* Install the dependencies
+- Install the dependencies

 ```bash
 npm ci
 ```

-* Build the dictionary locally
+- Build the dictionary locally

 ```bash
 cd apps/dictionary
 npm run build